FluffyLogic/Prototype-Raymarcher/README.md

 Since this is my pet project i intermittently worked on, i most likely managed to loose track of all authors whose published code i used to construct my own files.
 If i recall any more of them, i'll add them to the above list and/or mention in shader code where applicable.

+NOTE : ADDITONAL LICENSES ARE IN "licenses" directory and relate to code created by above authors.

 # DESCRIPTION

  This is aimed at those wanting to learn and create a raymarching shader without too much hassle of figuring out the structure or required functions etc. Some shader knowlege is required to understand what is going on, so doing prior research will go a long way.